mavene/scrub-ar-dub/README.md

 * Bugs - ARPlane material for selection does not fully cover plane, ARPlane of floor not detected at times

 **Credits**<br>
-Template from Mixed Reality Example from [Unity-Technologies](https://github.com/Unity-Technologies/mr-example-meta-openxr)
+Mixed Reality App template from [Unity-Technologies](https://github.com/Unity-Technologies/mr-example-meta-openxr)

 # Mixed Reality Example for Meta-OpenXR Quick Start Guide